OliverMKing/javascript/fetch-proposal.md

-# Propsal to swap deprecated request for node-fetch
+# Proposal to swap deprecated request for node-fetch

 Request is fully deprecated and has some security vulnerabilities requiring us to switch libraries (see #414 for more information).